Art Projects

 Project Budget

-Use the budget form to share the planned expenses and revenues for the project.
+Use the budget form to share the planned expenses and income for the project.
 In the notes section, provide more detail on each category and how you would use the grant funds.
 The total expenses and revenues must match, including in-kind expenses and revenues.
-Please refer to “What Art Projects Funds” section above for eligible of 4Culture funding.
+Please refer to “Are You and Your Project Eligible?” section above for eligible uses.

 Venue